babangsund/babangsund.com/src/blog/relay_experimental.md

 #### fetchKey

 It can be a string or a number.
-Cache key.
+Acts as a custom cacheKey.

 #### fetchPolicy